ruanzx/devcontainer-templates/features/pip/README.md

 ## Container Environment

-This feature is optimized for container environments and automatically uses the `--break-system-packages` flag to handle externally-managed Python environments commonly found in modern container images.
+This feature is optimized for container environments and includes intelligent detection of pip capabilities:

+- **Automatic flag detection**: Checks if pip supports `--break-system-packages` (pip >= 22.1)
+- **Backward compatibility**: Works with older pip versions without the flag
+- **Safe installation**: Uses appropriate flags based on pip version and environment

 ## Verification